tidyverse/tidyverse.org/content/blog/tidymodels-2022-q3/index.md

 -   When using grid search, [h2o.grid(parallelism)](https://docs.h2o.ai/h2o/latest-stable/h2o-r/docs/reference/h2o.grid.html) determines how many models the h2o server should process at the same time.
 The default (`1`) constrains the server to run the models sequentially.

 -   R has external parallelization tools (such as the foreach and future packages) that can start new R processes to simultaneously do work.
 This would run many models in parallel.
-For h2o, this determines how many models that the agua package could send to the server at once.
+For h2o, this determines how many models the agua package could send to the server at once.
 This does not appear to be constrained by the `parallelism` argument to `h2o.grid()`.

 With h2o and tidymodels, you should probably **use h2o's parallelization**.
 Using multiple approaches *can* work but only for some technologies.
-It's still pretty complicated and we will work more on un-complicating it.
+It's still [pretty complicated](https://github.com/topepo/agua-h2o-benchmark) but we are working on un-complicating it.

 To set up h2o parallelization, there is a new control argument called `backend_options`.
 If you were doing a grid search, you first define how many threads the h2o server should use: